OU Profiles homepage Edit my profile User guide Accessibility Statement

 Dr Lauren Alex O'Hagan is a Research Fellow in the School of Languages and Applied Linguistics at the Open University and an Affiliated Researcher in the Department of Media and Communication Studies at Örebro University.

-Lauren is an experienced sociolinguist who specialises in the study of objects of visual and material culture from the theoretical perspective of visual social semiotics and the methodological framework of multimodal critical discourse analysis.
-While her research encompasses different historical periods, geographical settings and subjects, it is united by the following three objectives that have run throughout all her work to date:
+Lauren is an experienced sociolinguist who specialises in the study of objects of visual and material culture through the lens of visual social semiotics and multimodal critical discourse analysis.
+Her research covers diverse media forms and historical periods, focusing particularly on contexts in the UK, Ireland and Sweden.

-- Tracing the cultural biographies of everyday objects and investigating their sociocultural forms and functions, as well as acts of semiotic remediation by their owners
+- Tracing the cultural biographies and material assemblages of everyday objects, with a particular focus on their sociocultural forms and functions, as well as acts of semiotic remediation by their owners

-- Challenging the ‘novelty’ of contemporary communicative practices by situating them within a more extensive lineage of practice and identifying (dis)continuities in their uses, purposes and meaning potentials
+- Challenging assumptions about the ‘novelty’ of contemporary communicative practices by situating them within more extensive lineages of practice and identifying (dis)continuities in their uses, purposes and meaning potentials

-Some of the artefacts that Lauren’s research has explored are: book inscriptions, food advertisements, political postcards and posters, pigeon photography, drone photography, hardtack biscuits, dip pens, battle jackets, music memorabilia, public monuments and plaques, sheet music covers, greeting cards, school exercise books, birthday books and book bindings/covers.
+Her research has explored a wide range of artefacts, including: book inscriptions, food advertisements, political postcards and posters, pigeon photography, drone photography, hardtack biscuits, dip pens, battle jackets, music memorabilia, public monuments and plaques, sheet music covers, greeting cards, school exercise books, birthday books and book bindings/covers.

 Current Research Projects